Last Updated on

 We have probably sold at least 50% of our stuff over the past 3 years.
 The more we sell, the happier I am.
 It’s just stuff.
 I was pretty materialistic growing up, so that was a huge change for me.

 We started with $320,000 of debt (not including our mortgage) in 2015.
-My husband and I have done a home renovation and cash flowed two children within that time thanks to budgeting.
+My husband and I have done a home renovation and cash flowed three children within that time thanks to budgeting.

 We are still paying off the debt and plan to become debt free in the next 3-4 years give or take, depending on how many more children we have.